Get Assistance From An Experienced Florida Child Custody Attorney

-The Family Law Attorneys of Quinn & Lynch, P.A. are ready and able to help you resolve child custody cases, including:
+The family law attorneys of Quinn & Lynch, P.A., are ready and able to help you resolve child custody issues, including:

 - Parental responsibility

 We have many years of experience handling cases of contested custody/time-sharing and understand that these situations are highly emotional.
 Your opinion on the best interests of your child(ren) will always be heard and understood, and our compassionate legal team will make sure you are thoroughly prepared and made aware of the issues that matter to your case.

 We resolve these issues temporarily during the litigation process as well as on a long-term basis following the divorce.
 In high-conflict cases, our law firm works with reputable child custody evaluators and parenting coordinators to create a parenting plan that has the best interests of your child(ren) at heart, while doing the least damage possible to your co-parenting relationship so that you can raise them in a healthy and happy environment.

 Child Custody Explained: Parenting Plans Under Florida Law